 Our laboratory is located at Point Park University in the Department of Natural Sciences and Engineering Technology in downtown Pittsburgh, PA.
 We focus on research relating to applied ecology, welcoming all students interested in field and laboratory experiences.
 In recent years, our students and faculty have participated in the following projects:

 (2) Wetland Restoration

-In dendrochronology, we are collaborating with Allegheny Land Trust to determine what environmental factors drive tree growth on Sycamore Island, which is a privately-owned island on the Allegheny River near Pittsburgh, PA.
-By studying the growth rings of a living tree, we have found that spring and winter precipitation and spring and summer temperatures are the most important factors controlling the growth of American sycamore trees.
+In dendrochronology, we are collaborating with Allegheny Land Trust to determine what environmental factors drive tree growth on Sycamore Island, which is a privately-owned island on the Allegheny River near Pittsburgh.
+We use tree core dating to examine growth rates of mature trees.